lzear/eslint-plugin-ninja/docs/rules/prefer-emoji.md

 ---
-title: emoji
+title: prefer-emoji
 description: 💩
 ---

 <script setup lang="ts">
 import CodeEditor from '../../.vitepress/theme/components/code-editor.vue';
-import {ruleName, presetConfigs, initialText} from '../../src/sample-code/emoji.js';
+import {ruleName, presetConfigs, initialText} from '../../src/sample-code/prefer-emoji.js';
 </script>

 > "A picture is worth a thousand words."

-# Require variables and properties to be named using emojis (`emoji`)
+# Require variables and properties to be named using emojis (`prefer-emoji`)

 🔧 This rule is automatically fixable by the
 [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).